public abstract class TeacherAnswerValue<P extends AnswerValuePart,R extends StudentResponseValue<P>> extends AnswerValue<P>

 For example: A range problem is not going to match the student's response (with a single value part) to the answer value parts (which represent a lower- and upper-limit).
 Rather the range problem must provide an isMatch() implementation that checks if the student's response, a single-part answer value, falls between the two limits.

-- The response to compare to this answer value.args
+response - The response to compare to this answer value.args - Map for problem specific properties that will

-be used in calculating correctness for the problem.#isMatchDefault(StudentResponseValue)
+be used in calculating correctness for the problem.#isMatchDefault(StudentResponseValue),

-protected boolean isMatchDefault(R response, java.util.Map<java.lang.String,java.lang.String> args)
+AnswerValuePart#isMatch(AnswerValuePart)protected boolean isMatchDefault(R response, java.util.Map<java.lang.String,java.lang.String> args)

 The response matches if and only if every response value part matches its corresponding answer value part.

-NOTE: This method calls AnswerValuePart#isMatch(AnswerValuePart)
+NOTE: This method calls AnswerValuePart#isMatch(AnswerValuePart) for each

 value part.
 This means that if you provide a custom implementation for AnswerValuePart#isMatch()

-(you don't simply call AnswerValuePart#isMatchDefault(AnswerValuePart)
+(you don't simply call AnswerValuePart#isMatchDefault(AnswerValuePart)),

 this default method invokes your custom implementation.